Dragon Ride L’Etape Wales by le Tour de France

 Prices range from £30 – £160 per person per night.
 Watch this space for more information on how to book.

 89 people are hit with the news they cancer every day in the UK.
 Then, it hits everyone who loves them.
-Macmillan believes no one should have to face cancer alone, and the money raised by Team Macmillan from the Wiggle Dragon Ride will help us to ensure that no one has to.
+Macmillan believes no one should have to face cancer alone, and the money raised by Team Macmillan from the Dragon Tour will help us to ensure that no one has to.

 Once you are registered with Team Macmillan, they’ll send you a welcome pack, fundraising and training materials, and support you right up to the event.